- 1 Pool filter sand

 - 1.5 Pool Filter Sand vs. Aquarium Sands

 - 1.6 Should You Use Pool Sand in Your Aquarium?

 Pool filter sand

 Pool filter sand is not the first thing that you may think about when setting up an aquarium.
-There’s a fair number of things you’ll need to buy to set-up your first aquarium, and one surprisingly pricey component are the gravels and sands made especially for the bottom of a fish tank.
+There are a fair number of things you’ll need to buy to set-up your first aquarium, and one surprisingly pricey component is the gravel and sands made especially for the bottom of a fish tank.
 Are there safe alternatives to these specialty products?